coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 - `max_bars_per_chart` (Number)
 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--query))
 - `scale_type` (String)
 - `sort_by` (String) The field to sort by.
-Can be one of value, name, unspecified.
+Can be one of unspecified, value, name.
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of usd_cents, kbytes, bytes_iec, gibytes, euro, seconds, bytes, mibytes, unspecified, microseconds, mbytes, euro_cents, usd, milliseconds, gbytes, kibytes.
+Can be one of unspecified, milliseconds, seconds, kbytes, mbytes, gbytes, mibytes, gibytes, usd_cents, bytes_iec, euro, microseconds, bytes, kibytes, euro_cents, usd.
 - `xaxis` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--xaxis))

 <a id="nestedatt--layout--sections--rows--id--definition--pie_chart--query"></a>